LarissaBizzi/reactnative-project/README.md

 6. It is time to use the SectionList, a built in react native component, that combines the FlatList features with section support, rendering section headers.

-7. Adding feedback form, using the TextInput core react native component, with the following props: style, onChangeText, placeholder.
-I am commenting the other components in my App.js because I want to see the result of this new one and I do not know yet how to use routing in React Native.
+7. Adding feedback form, using the TextInput core react native component, with some props like style, onChangeText, placeholder etc. I am commenting the other components in my App.js because I want to see the result of this new one and I do not know yet how to use routing in React Native.

+8. I build a simple login page for the Little Lemon app, creating an email address and password text input box and allowing the user to enter the requested information.
+The feedback form is in comments this time.

+9.